Location: Weaselhead, Calgary, AB

 Length: ~4 mm

-Range: Widespread in Alberta
+Widespread in

-Habitat: Areas with wildrose
+Areas with flowers

-Time of year seen: June (Additional Sightings)
+Time of year seen: May

 Diet: Pollen of woody plants